 Software Components found in the Integrated Software Package

 An integrated software package is a system where various software components work together to complete a task or process.
 It’s a “One stop shop” for all your needs, as they say.
 But what exactly are these software components that make up an integrated software package?
-In this blog post, we will explore the different types of software components found in an integrated software package and what they do.
-By the end of this post, you will have a better understanding of how an integrated software package works and what each component does.

 Defining software components

 As software becomes more and more complex, the need to modularize it into smaller, more manageable pieces increases.
 These pieces are called software components.
-A software component is a self-contained unit of functionality that can be reused in different contexts or applications.

 There are many different types of software components, but they can generally be divided into two categories: functional and non-functional.
-Functional components provide some specific functionality, while non-functional components provide support for the functional components.

 Some common examples of functional software components include things like: